Billing refactor

 Pending payments are front and center

-Added launch points on card, eliminating the need for bills details page
+Added launch points on cards, eliminating bills details page

 Enroll and manage Auto Pay from cards